verbose/verb/docs/README.tmpl.md

 ## Install
 {%= docs('install') %}

+That wasn't so hard, was it?
+(It was?
+[Try downloading Phaser instead](https://github.com/assemble/phaser/archive/master.zip))

 **NOTE**: Actual usage instructions and documentation are on the way!
 In the meantime, please [let us know if you have questions]({%= bugs.url %}/new), we'd love to have help with the project too, let us know if you're interested!

 ![image](https://f.cloud.github.com/assets/383994/2181984/e30dc88c-9774-11e3-9bef-511e91b019b9.png)